MrcSnm/HipMake/README.md

 # HipMake

 Project made to use together with dub.
-It aims to bring a faster building system with a more understandable code.
+It aims to bring a simpler building system with a more understandable code.
+It does not has some of the dub complications which makes indicated for simpler projects.

 ## How it works

 The best way to make building it faster is by caching the compilation command and executing it plainly.
 This is exactly what this build system aims to do.

 ## How to use

-    You need to configure an environment variable called HIPMAKE_SOURCE_PATH, this variable must contain a path of a clone of this repository.
+You need to configure an environment variable called `HIPMAKE_SOURCE_PATH`, this variable must contain a path of a clone of this repository.

 Create a project.d file in where your willing to call the build command, and call rdmd %HIPMAKE_SOURCE_PATH%/source/app.d.

 This project.d must contain a function `Project getProject()` which must be resolved on CTFE.

 This is the following example on how a sample project.d should be:

 ```d
 module project;